Eviction of a tenant from a rental property

 If a tenant refuses to leave a rental property

-If a tenant has been given the appropriate notice to vacate the rental property and has not left by the date specified in a termination notice, the landlord will need to apply to the NSW Civil and Administrative Tribunal (NCAT) for termination and possession orders.
+If a tenant has been given the appropriate notice to vacate the rental property and has not left by the date specified in a termination notice, the landlord will need to apply to the NSW Civil and Administrative Tribunal (the Tribunal) for termination and possession orders.

 A landlord may also be able to apply to the Tribunal for a termination order (and possession order) on certain grounds without giving a termination notice first.